Dem split on jobless benefits slows relief bill in Senate

-The Senate's work, including formally ending the minimum wage roll call that started in the morning, jerked to a halt as party leaders mapped how they would move ahead.

-“I feel bad for Joe Manchin.
-I hope the Geneva Convention applies to him,” No. 2 Senate GOP leader John Thune of South Dakota told reporters.
+The episode tossed fresh complications into the Democrats’ drive to give quick approval to a relief bill that is President Joe Biden’s top legislative goal.
+And while they still seemed likely to pass the package, the problem underscored the headaches confronting party leaders over the next two years as they try moving their agenda through Congress with such slender margins.

+“People in the country are hurting right now, with less than two weeks from enhanced unemployment checks being cut,” Biden said at the White House, referring to the March 14 end to the current round of emergency jobless benefits.
+He called his bill a “clearly necessary lifeline for getting the upper hand" against the pandemic.

-The overall bill, aimed at battling the killer virus and nursing the staggered economy back to health, will provide direct payments of up to $1,400 to most Americans.
+The relief legislation, aimed at battling the killer virus and nursing the staggered economy back to health, will provide direct payments of up to $1,400 to most Americans.
 There’s also money for COVID-19 vaccines and testing, aid to state and local governments, help for schools and the airline industry, tax breaks for lower-earners and families with children, and subsidies for health insurance.

-Though the number of Democrats opposing the minimum wage plan was a surprise, its defeat was not.
-Solid Republican opposition had guaranteed in advance that proponents would fall well short of the 60 votes needed to win.
-The proposal would boost the federal minimum wage to $15 hourly by 2025, up from its current $7.25.

-Democrats next turned to trying to halt the roadblock over unemployment benefits by reaching some accommodation with Manchin.
-His aides did not return requests for comment.
+The package faces a solid wall of GOP opposition, and Republicans used the unemployment impasse to accuse Biden of refusing to seek compromise with them.

+“You could pick up the phone and end this right now," Sen. Lindsey Graham, R-S.C., said of Biden.

-The House version of the massive relief bill provides $400 weekly emergency unemployment benefits — on top of regular state payments — through August.
+The House version of the massive relief package provides $400 weekly emergency unemployment benefits — on top of regular state payments — through August.

+Eight Democrats voted against the proposal, suggesting that Sen. Bernie Sanders, I-Vt., and other progressives vowing to continue the effort in coming months will face a difficult fight.

+But eight hours after that minimum wage roll call began, it still hadn’t been formally gaveled to a close as all Senate work ceased while Democrats struggled to resolve their unemployment benefits problem.

-Once Democrats solve that problem, the Senate next faces a mountain of amendments, mostly by GOP opponents, virtually all destined to fail but designed to force Democrats to take politically awkward votes.
+The next step would be a mountain of amendments, mostly by GOP opponents, virtually all destined to fail but designed to force Democrats to take politically awkward votes.

 Republicans say the overall bill is a liberal spend-fest that ignores that growing numbers of vaccinations and signs of a stirring economy suggest that the twin crises are easing.